Architecture

 Worker Scaling

 Because the Worker is stateless and only consumes the scalyclaw-tools queue, you can run as many Worker processes as you need to scale tool throughput.
 Each Worker connects to the same Redis and competes with peers for jobs.
 BullMQ handles distributed locking internally — a job is processed by exactly one worker even when many are running.
-The five Node-internal queues (scalyclaw-messages, scalyclaw-agents, scalyclaw-proactive, scalyclaw-scheduler, scalyclaw-system) are always consumed by the Node process itself.
+The three Node-internal queues (scalyclaw-messages, scalyclaw-agents, scalyclaw-internal) are always consumed by the Node process itself.

 bash